Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

 title: "About Transfer CFT"
 linkTitle: "About Transfer CFT"
 weight: 90
---- {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesPlatformorSuiteShortName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
-Transfer CFT, part of the {{< TransferCFT/axwayvariablesPlatformorSuiteLongName  >}} Managed File Transfer product offerings, delivers non- intrusive, high- volume file- transfer services as a standalone system or implemented as part of an MFT solution.
+---{{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesPlatformorSuiteShortName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
+Transfer CFT, part of the {{< TransferCFT/axwayvariablesPlatformorSuiteLongName  >}} Managed File Transfer product offerings, delivers non-intrusive, high-volume file-transfer services as a standalone system or implemented as part of an MFT solution.

 To create successful data flows within an enterprise, organizations require a guaranteed level of security, tracking, and data flow management. {{< TransferCFT/axwayvariablesComponentShortName  >}}'s additional value comes from providing the following services that allow for monitored, secure business interactions:

-- Performs cross- platform transfers
+- Performs cross-platform transfers
 - Manages large volumes of files with support for varying file types
 - Automates flows and STP (Straight Through Processing)
 - Provides homogeneous production processes across platforms and networks